rr-it/scriptmerger/Documentation/KnownProblemsAndHints/Index.rst

 - Embedded css and javascript in the document is automatically added to an external, cachable file.
 If you want to prevent this behaviour, just ignore the tags with the "data-ignore" attribute set to "1".

-- The addBeforeBody option doesn't merges the javascripts of head and body.
-You will have at least two referenced files afterwards.

 - If you experience problems with the compression, make sure you have mod\_headers installed and activated.
 You can do this in e.g. ubuntu with a simple „sudo a2enmod headers && sudo service apache2 restart“ command.